American Shoulder and Elbow Surgeons

-The diagnostic arthroscopy is felt to be helpful in confirming the diagnosis and identifying other pathology.
+The arthroscopic approach with an initial diagnostic arthroscopy of the glenohumeral space prior to subacromial space is felt to be helpful in confirming the diagnosis and identifying other pathology.

 Berg et al. reviewed failures of open distal clavicle excision and found that 15 patients had a missed SLAP lesion.
 Fewer complications, lower infection rate, and decreased surgical time have not been documented in the literature.